Banya (sauna): Turkish hammam

-The hammam (Turkish saunas / baths) are often as glamorous as Roman baths.
-A visitor who enters the bathhouse finds himself in a spacious hall, where he leaves his clothes and then proceeds down the stairs and through a long narrow corridor to the soap room.
-In this room he sees several niches for bathing and three narrow doors leading to steam bath, to a cooler room, and to the hall for resting.
+Hammams (Turkish saunas / baths) are often as glamorous as Roman baths.
+Visitors who enter the bathhouse find themselves in a spacious hall, where they leave their clothes and then proceed down the stairs and through a long narrow corridor to the soap room.
+In this room they see several niches for bathing and three narrow doors leading to steam bath, to a cooler room, and to the hall for resting.
 This is the order of the bathing procedure.
-Only after having completed it, one goes to a masseur.
+Only after completing it, do you go to a masseur.
 The source of steam is a gigantic tub of water inside the wall.
 The steam goes through a hole in the wall.
 Moreover, the entire bath is heated by hot air, coming through a special pipe located under a marble floor.
 The bather lies on the hot stone and sweats.
 When sweating is plentiful, massage starts.

 Sweat lodges in the Americas

 In North America, the use of sweat lodges by Native Americans is similar in concept to the smoke saunas of Finland or the black banya and was recorded as early as 1643.
 There is evidence of the use of sweat lodges in Mesoamerica before the European arrival, such as the Temazcal which is still used in some regions of Mexico and Central America.